-2.2 Environmental, Social and Governance (ESG) Considerations socio-economic initiatives by the company, including:
+2.2 Environmental, Social and Governance (ESG) Considerations

 Environmental and social corporate responsibility are governed by the SCA's Chairman Decision No 3 related to corporate governance, as well as the UAE Cabinet Resolution No 2/2018.
 The key issues and requirements for companies are as follows.